tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 ## Total FLOPs in a Llama model

-Total FLOPs in the LLaMA model is a product of the number of FLOPs per transformer block times the number of blocks, plus the FLOPs for the LM head.
+Total FLOPs in the Llama model is a product of the number of FLOPs per transformer block times the number of blocks, plus the FLOPs for the LM head.

 Transformer block: